JabRef/user-documentation/en/Installation.md

 This applies for both 32bit and 64bit and both Ubuntu 14.04 LTS and 16.04 LTS.

-Install Oracle JDK with "personal packages archiv (ppa)" which includes an automated update function.
+Install Oracle JDK with "personal packages archiv (ppa)" which includes an automated update function:
-If you want to install JRE or install java without ppa you should follow these [instructions](https://wiki.ubuntuusers.de/Java/Installation/Oracle_Java/Java_8/).

 1. Add repository: `sudo add-apt-repository ppa:webupd8team/java`
 2. Update package list: `sudo apt-get update`
 3. Install: `sudo apt-get install oracle-java8-installer`

+If you want to install JRE or install java without ppa you should follow these [instructions](https://help.ubuntu.com/community/Java).

 ### Ubuntu 16.04 and OpenJDK